- By Jenna Kunze

 When the tribe did not meet its contribution agreement of 50 percent toward goods and services for the business, Bird Industries fronted nearly $3 million — which included the tribe’s half — to cover initial expenses for the joint venture.

-After a year in operation, former MHA Nation Chair Grady informed the company that it was “being removed from all day-to-day activities of the aggregate and ready-mix operations,” according to the filings.
+After a year in operation, former MHA Nation Councilman Grady informed the company that it was “being removed from all day-to-day activities of the aggregate and ready-mix operations,” according to the filings.
 Bird Industries alleges in the complaint that the removal was predicated on false statements Grady made to the tribal business council about the company’s nonpayment of its bills, which stemmed from the tribe not contributing its share of the startup costs.

 Bird Industries also alleges the tribe offered “false and misleading information concerning past income and expenses” when the company sought to exit the joint venture.